 Straw poll #97

-Do you agree to define a mechanism for a STA of a non-AP MLD to send a probe request frame to an AP belonging to an AP MLD, that enables to request a probe response from the AP that includes the complete set of capabilities, parameters and operation elements of other APs affiliated to the same MLD as the AP
+802.11be agrees to define a mechanism for a STA of a non-AP MLD to send a probe request frame to an AP belonging to an AP MLD, which enables to request a probe response from the AP that includes the complete set of capabilities, parameters and operation elements of other APs affiliated to the same MLD as the AP.

-The complete information is defined as all elements that would be provided if the reported AP was transmitting that same frame (exceptions TBD)
+The complete information is defined as all elements that would be provided if the reported AP was transmitting that same frame (exceptions TBD).

-It’s TBD if the AP is mandated or not to respond with the requested information [#SP97]
+It is TBD if the AP is mandated or not to respond with the requested information. [#SP97]

 [20/0389r2 (Multi-link discovery part 1, Laurent Cariou, Intel), SP#4, Approved with unanimous consent]